marifyo/fggcosha/events.md

 {: rules="groups"}

-*Got an event or milestone you want to highlight?
+*Got an event or milestone you want to share?
 [Please contact us](mailto:contactus@fggconitsha.com) and let us know.*
 {: .notice}